knocklabs/javascript/examples/slack-kit-example/README.md

 ### Setting up a Slack app

-1. Visit https://api.slack.com/apps and sign into your account.
-2. Click "Create new app" and "from scratch"
+### Create a new app

-3. Select which workspace to develop it in.
-You'll still be able to use it in other workspaces.
+First, visit https://api.slack.com/apps and sign into your account.
+Then click `Create new app` and select the `from scratch` option.
+Next, select which workspace to develop it in.
+You'll still be able to use it in other workspaces, so this selection isn't critical.

+### Add bots features

-4. Under "Add features and functionality" select “Bots” features
-5. Under "OAuth and Permissions", give it `channels:read` scope (it doesn’t really need any scope here since we’ll be sending scopes we need from the component, but we need the user to do this so we can expose the redirect url form.)
+Under `Add features and functionality` select `Bots` features.
+Then, under `OAuth and Permissions`, give it `channels:read` scope.
+It doesn’t really need any scopes here since we’ll be sending scopes we need from the component, but we need to do this so we can expose the redirect url form.

+### Add redirect URL

-6. Also under "OAuth and Permissions", add this Knock URL to that field:https://api.knock.app/providers/slack/authenticate.
+Also under `OAuth and Permissions`, add this Knock URL to that field: https://api.knock.app/providers/slack/authenticate.
 Knock's API endpoint will handle the OAuth callback for you.
-7. Under "Manage distribution", allow it to be publicly distributed
+Finally, Under `Manage distribution`, allow it to be publicly distributed

 ### Setting up Knock